sjktje/ansible-role-doas/README.md

 ## Requirements

-One of the supported operating systems:
+One of the supported operating systems/distributions:

+* Debian
+* FreeBSD
 * OpenBSD
-* FreeBSD

 # Role Variables